 |Common Name||American beech tree|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full sun to part shade|

 |Soil Type||Medium moisture, rich, deeply-cultivated, well-drained|

-|Bloom Time||April or May|
+|Bloom Time||April to May|

-|Hardiness Zones||3 to 9|
+|Hardiness Zones||3 to 9 (USDA)|

 |Native Area||Eastern North America|